ManFanhang/Context-Aware-Sentiment-Forecasting-via-LLM-based-Multi-Perspective-Role-Playing-Agents/README.md

 ## Implementations
 The fine-tune process and the tokenizers could refer to Fine-tuning.
 For the full instructions and the role-playing process, please refer to the Experiment Folder.
 To measure the accuracy and JSD, please refer to the Evaluations Folder.

+For details, please refer to our paper https://arxiv.org/pdf/2505.24331.